archf/ansible-masterbook/roles/openwrt/README.md

 Role Name
 =========

 A role to configure openwrt.
-It works using a the 'raw' module to avoid requiring python on the target.
+It works using a custom shell module to avoid requiring python on the target.
 This is greatly inspired from the work of lefant.
+I gathered all his work on a single module wich i slightly modified.

+See https://github.com/lefant/ansible-openwrt or ansible-openwrt on ansible-galaxy

 Requirements
 ------------

 All you need is a ssh acces to your target openwrt system.

 Role Variables
 --------------

+defaults:

+example:

 A description of the settable variables for this role should go here, including any variables that are in defaults/main.yml, vars/main.yml, and any variables that can/should be set via parameters to the role.
 Any variables that are read from other roles and/or the global scope (ie. hostvars, group vars, etc.) should be mentioned here as well.

 Dependencies
 ------------

-A list of other roles hosted on Galaxy should go here, plus any details in regards to parameters that may need to be set for other roles, or variables that are used from other roles.
+No dependencies.

 Example Playbook
 ----------------

-Including an example of how to use your role (for instance, with variables passed in as parameters) is always nice for users too:

-    - hosts: servers
+- hosts: gw
+  remote_user: root
+  gather_facts: no
   roles:
-         - { role: username.rolename, x: 42 }
+    - role: openwrt

 License
 -------